 Wilderness Connect, housed on the University of Montana campus, acknowledges that we are on the traditional lands of the Salish and Kalispel peoples, who have stewarded this land throughout many generations and are its past, present, and future caretakers.

 Ecological Intervention and Site Restoration

 The Ecological Intervention and Site Restoration toolbox contains material pertaining to large-scale interventions and small-scale site restoration in wilderness.
-Toolboxes are comprehensively reviewed and updated approximately every three years, with intermittent small updates and additions in the interim.
-To suggest new materials for inclusion, email Lisa Ronald at firstname.lastname@example.org.
-Date of last update: 10/17/2018.
+Contact us to suggest new materials for inclusion.

 This toolbox contains material pertaining to large-scale interventions and small-scale restoration in wilderness.
 Ecological interventions cover a broad range of actions that managers take, including what is called ecological restoration.
 Ecological interventions are actions that management staff implement that are large in scale and scope.
 These actions may be contentious because although they have the potential to improve the natural quality of wilderness character, they degrade the untrammeled quality of wilderness character.
 This toolbox contains agency-specific guidance on ecological interventions, as well as a tool for determining if a proposed intervention has addressed all the questions and issues to allow staff to more readily evaluate the proposed action in a Minimum Requirements Analysis.

 Material pertaining to site restoration is included under the Management Strategies and Guidelines folder.
 Small-scale restoration, as used here, refers to site-specific restoration projects such as restoring a campsite or section of trail or road.
 Under the Management Strategies and Guidelines folder, resources for site restoration are under the small-scale restoration folder and resources for large-scale interventions are under the large-scale intervention folder.